 To combat this growing epidemic, we suggest the following:

 - Set a good example: Kids observe and learn from their parents.
 Put your phone down while driving and only use it when you are safely pulled over.
-According to the Pew Research Center, 40 percent of teens, ages 12 to 17, say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger.
+According to the Pew Research Center, 40 percent of teens aged 12 to 17 say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger.

 - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
 Inform that in Wisconsin, using a cell phone while driving is against the law for any driver with an instruction permit or probationary license, except to report an emergency.
 Show them the statistics related to distracted driving and urge them to share what they learn with their friends.

 - Establish ground rules: Set up family rules about not texting while behind the wheel.
 Inform them of the fact that texting while driving is against the law in Wisconsin for all drivers.
 Enforce the limits set by the graduated licensing program.

 - After receiving their license, drivers under age 18 have additional restrictions for the first 9 months:

 - From 5 a.m. to midnight, your teen can drive alone and go anywhere.
 Any number of immediate family members can ride along as well as ONE non-family member.

 - From midnight to 5 a.m., your teen can drive alone only IF driving between home, school or work.
 If driving anywhere else, one of the following people must be seated in the front passenger seat: a parent or legal guardian, or a person 21 or older with a valid, regular license with two years of licensed driving experience.
 Any number of immediate family members and one other person may ride along.

 These restrictions will be extended six months if your teen:

 - is convicted of a moving traffic violation; OR